jetbrains-academy/introduction_to_python/File input output/Write to file/task.md

 `'w'`: the file will be emptied before the text will be inserted at the beginning.

-If you want to include a symbol, such as a line break, into your string (to start from a new line), add it with a `+`:
+If you want to include a symbol such as a line break, into your string (to start from a new line), add it with a `+`:
 ```python
 f.write('\n' + 'string,' + ' ' + 'another string')